The Bay of Toulon

 The KEDGE Toulon campus is located in the very heart of the city, in the brand new neighbourhood of creativity and knowledge Chaculet and across from the railway station.

-- Toulon's seaside is extremely popular with international students and travellers.
-The proximity of the coastline remains their preferred criterion while looking for a studio or residence to rent.
+- Toulon's seaside is extremely popular with international students.
+The proximity of the coastline remains their preferred criterion while looking for accommodation.
 To the east of the town, the residential area of Cap Brun is in very high demand.
 Further north, the Serinette district offers beautiful private properties that are a bit less expensive.
 Facing the sandy beaches, the authentic Mourillon district, a former fishing village, is also highly rated for its properties, which evoke a typical Provencal atmosphere.

 - The historic centre of Toulon is constantly being renovated.
 The ambitious renovation projects undertaken over the past few years in the city centre have contributed to the metamorphosis of this area.
 Many students appreciate the Haute Ville district, between the station and the Boulevard de Strasbourg.
 Flats and rooms in the beautiful buildings with Haussmann-style facades have now become extremely popular.
 Toulon city centre has undergone a vast urban planning and re-qualification programme, with the aim of attracting a younger population, particularly international students.

 - The Basse Ville, or Lower Town, is Toulon’s oldest part dating back to medieval times.
 This network of winding backstreets keeps surprising you by opening up into small squares with ancient fountains and terraced cafés.
-The Rue des Arts is a part of the urban renovation project.
+The Rue des Arts is part of the urban renovation project.
 It is not just one street, but the entire mini-district that surrounds the Rue Pierre Sémard and the Place de l'Equerre.
-It has now become a thriving hive of galleries, artisan shops, and bars where students like to spend their leisure time after classes and part-time jobs.
+It has now become a thriving hive of galleries, artisan shops, and bars where students like to spend their free time.

 Toulon is a seaside city well-known for its various natural attractions, including parks and gardens and numerous ancient fountains.
 It is also a location where many shows, concerts, and festivals take place.
 That is why it is a perfect place to search for student accommodation.